29 August 2014

 Notes:

-Only country folks call this lovely plant Montbretia because the rest of us have been to re-education camps where we have learned to use the name Crocosmia for these fiery South African plants.
+Only country folks call this lovely plant "Montbretia" because the rest of us have been to re-education camps where we have learned to use the name Crocosmia for these fiery South African plants.

 For city courtyard gardens, informal cottage gardens, borders, beds.
 All 7 species come from S. Africa where they grow in moist grasslands.

 I have seen this plant reproduce with only 2 or 3 seedlings in the warm gravel under the raised bed where the original plant grows, but mainly it spreads gently by corm production.
-Angel's plant is never invasive; if it was out of control as sometimes written, it is easy to extract the young corms to grow on in the cutting garden or share with a friend.
+Angel's plant is never invasive; if it is out of control as sometimes written, it is easy to extract the young corms to grow on in the cutting garden or share with a friend.

 Give it room to display the fine foliage so it doesn't have to be trussed up like a Christmas goose.